Metro-Lun/transport-using-folium/README.md

 # Transportation using Folium
-Maps about transportation - just for my pleasure.
+Maps about transport - just for my pleasure.

 ## Table of contents
 * [Description](#description)